wong323/interview_coding_practice/README.md

-# leetcode_practice
+# Interview Coding Practice

-python solution and wip to leetcode problems
+Solutions (and wip) and unit test for leetcode and geekforgeek problems I used as practice before technical screen